shoelim/shoelim.github.io/_pages/dynamai.md

 ---

 **Dynamai** is a *research and innovation lab* dedicated to advancing the intersection of dynamical systems and artificial intelligence (AI).
 We are driven by a passion for transforming academic excellence into real-world impact, aiming to produce both high-quality publications and practical solutions at this exciting frontier.
 Our research explores the interface of mathematical statistics and computational sciences, bridging theory and application to drive innovation.
+Our main areas of interest include mathematical foundations of generative AI and sequence modeling, robustness and reliability in ML, and AI for science.
 <br>

 ## Funding & Support